How Manchester is remembering the victims

 Manchester attack: How the city is remembering the victims

-A cathedral service, a minute's silence and a sing-along vigil will mark the first anniversary of the Manchester Arena attack.
+A cathedral service, a minute's silence and community sing-along will mark the first anniversary of the Manchester Arena attack.

 Twenty-two people were killed and hundreds injured when a bomb was detonated at the end of an Ariana Grande concert on 22 May 2017.